 As users work, on an ongoing basis.
 ALM Octane checks to see if the conditions for activated rules are being met.
 When conditions are met, rule actions are performed.
 Most rules fall into this category (Make Read-only rules, Use Form rules, and so on).

 If certain events occur.
 In addition to evaluating the conditions of activated rules to make sure the conditions are met, certain events must also occur for these rules' actions to be performed.
 These events include the creation of a new entity, deletion of an existing entity, or changing an existing entity.

 Note: You do not have to specify a condition when defining this type of rule.
 The rules' actions can be performed when the event occurs without any other constraints.

-Value-setting rules.
+Set Field Value rules.
 These rules change the value of a field as an entity is created or changed.
 These rules' actions occur as soon as the operation is initiated.

-Email rules.
+Send Email rules.
 These rules send an email if an entity is created, changed, or deleted.
 These rules' actions are performed after the user clicks Add or Save.

-Validate rules.
+Alert User rules.
 These rules validate an entity when it is created, changed, or deleted, and after the user clicks Add or Save.
 These rules' actions are performed after the user clicks Add or Save.

 Note: Moving an entity in the tree is not considered a change to the entity.

 By default, rules are activated when they are defined.
 To deactivate a rule after it is defined, select the rule in the Rule list and click OFF.